asa-ct/miniconf2023/pages/venue.md

 The conference will be hybrid, with in-person sessions held in [Pfizer Research Site](https://www.pfizer.com/groton-connecticut) in Groton CT.

 <ul>
 <li>All sessions will be broadcast live via Zoom.
-The zoom link and password for virtual attendance will be sent to registrants before the event.
+The zoom link and password for virtual attendance will be sent to registrants before the event.</li>
-<li>If you are attending in-person, <span style="background-color:#F8F7B1;">you must show a valid photo ID (e.g., a driver license) to be admitted onto the Pfizer site.</span>
+<li>If you are attending in-person, <span style="background-color:#F8F7B1;">you must show a valid photo ID (e.g., a driver license) to be admitted onto the Pfizer site.</span></li>
 </ul>

 <br><br>